 So, I skipped the border-ridge-hike and went down to Zaovine jezero.

-Marko, the driver took me on a little roadtrip through Tara National Park, stopped at a viewpoint (Koza Peć I think), introduced me to a friend who has a restaurant at Peručac jezero with delicious palačinke (pancakes) and offered me a bed in his monumental house in Banja Bašta.
-On top of that we had diner at a restaurant on/at the Drina and the best hikers breakfast ever, Lepinja komplet.
+Marko, the driver took me on a little road trip through Tara National Park, stopped at a viewpoint (Koza Peć I think), introduced me to a friend who has a restaurant at Peručac jezero with delicious palačinke (pancakes) and offered me a bed in his monumental house in Banja Bašta.
+On top of that we had dinner at a restaurant on/at the Drina and the best hikers breakfast ever, Lepinja komplet.

 Via Dinarica Trail

-Next day I continued to Mitrovac, a long long road walk, marked with E7 signes.
+Next day I continued to Mitrovac, a long long road walk, marked with E7 signs.
 In Mitrovac I got my hands on the hiking map what makes it a lot easier to explore.
-My plan is to hike along some of the many viewpoints towards the Via Dinarica Green Trail trail head at Veliki Stolac.
+My plan is to hike along some viewpoints towards the Via Dinarica Green Trail trailhead at Veliki Stolac.
 From there there’s the mapped (!) and marked Via Dinarica trail to Zlatibor.